CloudCredo/letssubdomain/README.md

 foo.bar.baz.cf-hero.cloudcredo.io.
 300 IN A	52.20.111.137
 ```

-We've also learned that when we a new record gets registered, it takes a few
+We've also learned that when a new record gets registered, it takes a few
 minutes for it to propagate, even to the uber popular Google's Public DNS
 resolution service.